emptymalei/emptymalei.github.io/_posts/til/2015-02-10-programming.md

        +    is in the foreground process group
 {% endhighlight %}

-Meanwhile, another question is how to kill sucb a process.
+Meanwhile, another question is how to kill such a process.

 {% highlight bash %}
 xxx@ipython-notebook:~/abc/py$ ps -eaf | grep vacOsc4CompSSConvention-moretol.py